ofalvai/oliverfalvai.com/content/notes/Personal changelog.md

 enableToc: true
 ---

-This is a regularly updated changelog of the various things I'm working on.
+This is a regularly updated changelog of the various things I'm working on or playing with.

 ## 2023

+### June
+- My [[Home-cooked software]] has [a new tool called embeddings](https://github.com/ofalvai/homecooked/tree/main/embeddings): a CLI tool I built for exploring my Markdown notes using LLM embeddings.

 ### March
 - Had a lot of fun learning Rust
-- Learning a new language is a perfect excuse for making small tools for my own needs. [[notes/Home-cooked software]] is the result of this.
+- Learning a new language is a perfect excuse for making small tools for my own needs. [[Home-cooked software]] is the result of this.

 ### January